dist1ll/algo-siam/README.md

 * API token for the endpoint
 * The base64-encoded private key of an account with sufficient funds.
 Note that any existing applications **will be deleted**.
 It is recommended to create a new account just for this purpose.
+* (optional) Instead of a token, you can also submit your own custom headers.
+This might be necessary if you're using the PureStake API.

 These can be supplied as environment variables: